abdollahkahne/vk-auth-library/README.md

 });
 ```

- Note that you can only use the received code from the VK once and after that, it is expired.
+ Note that **you can only use the received code from the VK once** and after that, it is expired.

-  So if you plan to use other API methods too, save `access_token` and `user_id` too.
-As an alternative you can use the following method first to get `access_token` and `user_id`  and then use that **token** and **user id** to do other API method calls.
-If you want to get User can do it directly with following method in library
+  So if you plan to use other API methods later **in Server and in Behalf of User**, save the received `access_token` and `user_id` in a variable for more use.

+  As an alternative, can get this token with the following code too and then use the API Call to get User General Information (first_name,last_name,id)

 ```
 client.getAccessToken(code).then(result=>{